 We have two theories given by Arrhenius and Bronsted-Lowry to check why KOH is not acid?

-⇒ According to the Arrhenius theory, any compound is said to be acid when it liberates H+ ion in water or aqueous solution.
+⇒ According to the Arrhenius theory, any compound is said to be acid when it liberates the H+ ion in water or an aqueous solution.
 And we know KOH in an aqueous solution only produces OH– ion.
 So, KOH is not an Arrhenius acid.

 ⇒ According to the Bronsted-lowry theory, any compound is said to acid when it has a tendency to donate the proton to other compounds.
 Let’s take an example to understand this-